How to Protect Your Pool from Freezing Temperatures

 You’ll need to run the filter pump 24/7 to prevent your pipes and equipment from cracking and freezing.
 This helps circulate the water, maintain stable water temperature, and improve the your pool heater’s efficiency.

 You can also set all the valves to open, maintain optimum water levels, and angle the pool jets upwards.
-If you’re having trouble keeping the pool from freezing or are afraid that your pipes and equipment may get damaged, get in touch with the experts at Church Pest and Pool Services today.
+If you’re having trouble keeping the pool from freezing or are afraid that your pipes and equipment may get damaged, get in touch with the experts at Church Pool Services today.